 One of the most encouraging signs new disciples of the ketogenic lifestyle experience is fast weight loss.
-Now, it should be noted that this initial poundage drop is mostly short term as it is your body dropping a bunch of water weight due to the decreased glycogen stores present in the body due to the lack of carbohydrate consumption.
+Now, it should be noted that this initial poundage drop is mostly short term as it is your body dropping a bunch of water weight.
+Also, it is due to the decreased glycogen stores present in the body and lack of carbohydrate consumption.
 Once this water weight drop is over, “meaningful” weight loss (i.e. losing body fat) occurs at a much slower rate.

 Keto Diet Cons

 The Keto Diet all but eliminates carbohydrates, removing countless nutrient-dense foods from the diet that are also tasty.
 Additionally, many individuals do not consume adequate protein on this plan due to the fear of gluconeogenesis.